 With the rotation of the planetary carrier, the stationary gear which is the sun gear will have the planetary gears walking around it, and this causes the ring gear to be driven faster.
 As the planetary carrier completes a single rotation, it leads to the ring gear rotating above a complete revolution in exactly the same direction.

 Basically, this gear ratio is high, and it leads to the supply of higher output speed while creating less torque.
 We refer to this as overdrive.
 Assuming you were cruising at about 60 mph and above, this configuration would most likely be active.

 In an automatic transmission, you would find multiple planetary gear sets.
 These gear sets work in unison to produce different gear ratios.
 Since the gears constantly mesh in planetary systems, you do not have to engage or disengage gears for changes to be made.
 This is totally different from the manual transmission.

-You could, then, be wondering how the auto transmission has the ability to tell what components of the system should perform the roles of input, output, and stationery gears in order to produce gear ratios that vary.
-Well, this is where brake bands, as well as, clutches that are found inside the transmission come into play.
+You could be wondering how the auto transmission has the ability to tell what components of the system should perform the roles of input, output, and stationery gears in order to produce gear ratios that vary.
+Well, this is where brake bands and clutches that are found inside the transmission come into play.
 Let us talk about them.

 Brake Bands & Clutches

 Brake bands are manufactured using metal which is lined with organic friction material.
 These bands have the ability to tighten in order to hold certain gears in a stationary position (ring and sun gears) and can also loosen in order to give them the allowance that is needed for them to spin.
 The ability of a brake band to tighten or loosen is mostly under the control of the hydraulic system.

 The components that you find in a planetary gearing system are connected by the clutches.
 In automatic transmissions, the elements that comprise the transmission clutches are multiple metals as well as friction discs.
 The clutch engages when these discs come together.